What is Hubert H. Humphrey Fellowship?

 In order to apply for the Humphrey program, the applicant will follow the steps below:

-- Fill out Humphrey application form: The application form becomes available for download when the program is announced.
-The announcement and the applications will be available on our embassy’s website.
+- Online application form: The application form becomes available when the program is announced.
+The program announcement will become available on our embassy’s website.

 Things to remember when filling out an application: